Tiltification/sonic-tilt/README.md

 In this document we will describe how to set up the development environment and explain a few implementation details that might be useful.

 The App is written in [flutter](https://flutter.dev/) and ships to both Android and iOS.

+If you use this software and/or want to cite it, please make sure to refer to it by the DOI linked at the top and to cite our ICAD paper (https://icad2021.icad.org/wp-content/uploads/2021/06/ICAD_2021_25.pdf) as well.

 ## Table of Contents